frankshearar/Home/Author-Package-Signing.md

 This validation will verify the content has not been modified since signing and the certificate chains to a trusted root in the local machine.

 This validation will end with three possible results that will be shown in the output (Error List in Visual Studio and Std Error in NuGet.exe).
-The CLI for .NETCore apps will now validate package signatures till we are done with Stage 3, and hence no errors/warnings will be shown.
+The CLI for .NETCore apps will not validate package signatures until we are done with Stage 3, and hence no errors/warnings will be shown.

 |Status|Message|Description|
 |:-----|:------|:---------|